Grenfell Tower fire: Refrigerator

 On 23 June, police confirmed that the fire had started in a faulty Hotpoint FF175B fridge-freezer, manufactured by Hotpoint Indesit, in flat 16.
 Owners of models FF175BP and FF175BG were urged to register their appliance with the manufacturer to receive any updates.
 Sixty-four thousand of these models were made between March 2006 and July 2009, after which the model was discontinued.
 It is unknown how many are still in use.

 The Department for Business, Energy and Industrial Strategy (BEIS) commissioned a product safety investigation into the Hotpoint FF175B fridge-freezer.
 Independent experts examined the remains of the appliance recovered from Grenfell and exemplar models of the same type.
 They concluded that the design met all legal safety requirements, and there was no need to issue a recall of the model.
 The Consumers' Association complained that the legal requirements were inadequate.

 Tenants had repeatedly complained about electrical power surges causing appliances to smoke, and such a surge may have set the fridge-freezer on fire.
 The local authority knew about complaints and had paid tenants compensation for damaged appliances.
 Nonetheless, the surges continued.
 Judith Blakeman, a local Labour councillor, said the surges affected many appliances including fridges.
 In July 2017, Blakeman said the cause of the surges had not been found.

-On 27 November 2018, testifying to the Grenfell Tower inquiry, J. Duncan Glover, an electrical engineer, provided results from his investigation which, building on results from other investigators, found the fire in flat 16 likely started within the "large" fridge-freezer (Hotpoint FF175B), near its compressor.
+On 27 November 2018, testifying to the Grenfell Tower inquiry, J. Duncan Glover, an electrical engineer, provided results from his investigation that, building on results from other investigators, found the fire in flat 16 likely started within the "large" fridge-freezer (Hotpoint FF175B), near its compressor.
 In particular, he identified at least one instance where wires in the compartment housing the compressor's relays were not crimped tightly enough to an electrical connector to form a connection that could handle the current flow.
 In his view, this substandard connection created additional electrical resistance in the compressor circuit, leading to overheating that ignited the insulation of wires, causing a short circuit.
 (The wire insulation was PVC, which Glover said is typically rated only to temperatures of about 90 C.) The resulting fire then spread beyond the fridge and continued to grow.
 Contrasting US and UK safety standards, Glover noted during questioning that US regulations require fridges to have a metal backing, such as steel, which would help contain a fire within the unit, whereas in the UK fridges are permitted to have a plastic backing, which may fuel such a fire.